JLeeHPA/running-challenge/README.md

 **--------------------------------------------------**
 **--------STOP - Add and Commit Your Work-----------** **--------------------------------------------------**

+### Steve Solution Comments

+You were correct in using a scaffold.
+The only things that is missing from the scaffold is a user reference, which can be included in the scaffold by adding user:references.

+user:references creates a column in the RunRecord table which accepts an integer and the value will be that of the current user.
+This ensures that only the user with a specific user ID (i.e. the current user) is able to access the data.

 ### Question 2:
 Next, we decided that we want to make certain entries optional, some required, and some not allowed.
 Please require the user to enter the date, difficulty, distance, and time of a given run.
 Allow users to enter notes if they choose, but make this optional.
 Finally, do not allow a user to submit their pace